tonyreaves/Responsive-Portfolio/README.md

 # Responsive-Portfolio #

 My portfolio page made in HTML and CSS.
+Media queries make page responsive.
+I also made a Bootstrap portfolio page, but I prefer this version and have refined it much more.